Young Women Are Leading The Global Climate Strike

 Nayla’s mom, 48, anonymous

 “I do think women are more protective of the environment.
 We’re more preservationist by instinct, which is probably a combination of biology and history.
 I think it’s time for women to run things.
-I don’t think men have done such a fantastic job for the past few millennia.”
+I think this is a critical time to preserve, protect, and nurture Mother Earth.”

 Advertisement